-If you’re looking to work for yourself, then you need to choose between becoming a sole trader or setting up a limited company.
+If you’re looking to work for yourself, then you’ll need to choose between being a sole trader vs limited company.

-If you go the limited company route, then you need to decide how to pay yourself:
+If you go the LTD route, then first and foremost, you need to decide how to pay yourself.
+Here are your options:

-Sole traders only need to file a Self Assessment tax return once a year:
+If you’re a sole trader, good news, you only need to file a Self Assessment tax return once a year.

-If you do business through a limited company, then you need to:
+If you do business through a LTD, then you need to:

 It’s completely up to you whether you start as sole trader and then set up a limited company down the line, or if you set it up straight away.

 If you ever want to make a switch to go from sole trader to limited company, it’s a straightforward process 🙌

 Manage your self-employed finances in one place with 10/10 bookkeeping tools.